How to fix a laying worker hive

 Picture this: Your colony has lost its queen.
 Like the old lady who lived in a shoe, she had so many children, she didn’t know what to do.
 So she stroked and died.
 Phew!
 Now, in this particular hive the workers tried to raise a new queen, but they failed.
 So after about ten days—give or take—the last eggs your queen laid have become capped pupae.
 There is no open brood left in the hive.

 Why so many laying workers?

 It turns out that open worker brood pheromone is the stuff that suppresses the worker bees’ ovaries.
 Queen pheromone may play a part as well, but it’s the open brood pheromone that is the primary chemical suppressant.
 Without a source of these chemicals in the hive, the workers’ ovaries begin to mature.
 It doesn’t happen overnight, but gradually the workers begin to lay eggs.
 The exact time varies, but you may begin to see worker eggs about three weeks after the loss of your queen.

 Think about it.
 You have thousands of worker bees in your hive and, all at the same time, they lose the open brood pheromone.
 That means that many, many workers may have maturing ovaries, and they are maturing simultaneously.
 They all won’t develop into layers; for whatever reason, only some do.
 But it’s not just one, it is many—perhaps dozens, perhaps hundreds.

 Soon these workers are laying eggs all over the place.
-They leave multiple eggs in cells or on top of stored pollen.
+They place multiple eggs in cells or on top of stored pollen.
+They put eggs in cells with developing larvae.
+And they drop eggs on comb rims or even woodenware.
 The pattern is one of randomness.
-Because worker bees have no way to mate, all of the eggs are haploid (having a single set of chromosomes) and all will develop into drones.
+And because worker bees have no way to mate, all of the eggs are haploid (having a single set of chromosomes) and all will develop into drones.